Our programs

 American Economic Association: See what issues economists nationwide are researching.

 Join us for a wonderful lineup of seminar speakers this semester.
-The non-asterisk seminar will be online through Zoom.
-Please contact Daniel Stephenson stephensod@vcu.edu if you are interested in attending or with any questions.
+Contact Daniel Stephenson at stephensod@vcu.edu if you are interested in attending or have any questions.

 Distinguished Service Award: The Distinguished Service Award is presented to a student who has provided distinguished service to the department, university and community.